GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

-\begin{ex} If we assumed instead that we were the case of the Example \ref{ex.4dim}, were the two normal directions at $p$ are globally independent, then the limit in the case $x_0\ra x_1$ would look just the same.
+\begin{ex} If instead we consider Example \ref{ex.4dim}, where the two normal directions at $p$ are globally independent, then the limit in the case $x_0\ra x_1$ would look just the same.
 However, the limit when $x_0\ra x_2$ would have fewer components, as we now can rescale independently by two factors $\la_1=\ep$ and $\la_2=\ep^2$ getting a level (1,1) building.
 The limit then has only 3 pieces on level one, all of them mapped to $\F_2$, but again only the piece containing $x_0$ is nontrivial.
 The other two pieces come from rescaling the piece of $f$ containing $x_1$ so they are both trivial, the first one in the neck between $\F_2$ and the level (1, 0) piece $\F_1$ while the other component lands in the zero divisor of the level (1,1) piece $\F_2$. \end{ex}

-\begin{ex} Finally, consider the case when $V$ is a union of the first two coordinate lines in $\P^2$ and let the stable maps $f_\ep :\P^1 \ra X$ defined in homogenous coordinates by $f_\ep(z)=[\ep z, \ep z^{-1}, 1]$, all containing a marked point $x$ with coordinate $z=1$.
-Then as $\ep\ra 0$ the image of marked point $f(x)=[\ep,\ep, 1]$ falls into $p=[0,0,1]$.
+\begin{ex} Finally, consider the case when $V$ is a union of the first two coordinate lines in $\P^2$ and $f_\ep :\P^1 \ra X$ are stable maps defined in homogenous coordinates by $f_\ep(z)=[\ep z, \ep z^{-1}, 1]$, all containing a marked point $x$ with coordinate $z=1$.
+As $\ep\ra 0$ the image of marked point $f(x)=[\ep,\ep, 1]$ falls into $p=[0,0,1]$.
 Rescaling the target around $p$ to prevent this gives rise to a level 1 building.
 The limit $f$ has now three components, all on level 1.
 Out of these, only one is nontrivial and is mapped into $\F_2$ (the one containing $x$) while the other two are trivial, each mapped into the zero section of a different $\F_1$ piece. \end{ex}

 The examples above show that we cannot avoid trivial components in the neck or in the zero divisor when $k(x)\ge 2$.
-The trivial components are uniquely determined by the behaviour of the rest of the curve and the rescaling parameter, and are there only to make the limit continuous, such that the maps converge in Hausdorff distance to their limit.
+The trivial components are uniquely determined by the behavior of the rest of the curve and the rescaling parameter, and are there only to make the limit continuous, such that the maps converge in Hausdorff distance to their limit.
 The trivial components satisfy only some partial version of the matching conditions, because some of their leading coefficients (but not all!) are either zero or infinity.